msabramo/colorama/README.txt

     Fix: Flaky interaction of interleaved ansi sent to stdout and stderr.
     Improved demo.sh (hg checkout only.)
 0.1.6
-    Fix ansi sequences with no params now default to parmlist of [0] Fix flaky behaviour of autoreset and reset_all atexit.
+    Fix ansi sequences with no params now default to parmlist of [0].
+    Fix flaky behaviour of autoreset and reset_all atexit.
     Fix stacking of repeated atexit calls - now just called once.
-    Fix ghastly import problems while running tests. demo.py (hg checkout only) now demonstrates autoreset and reset atexit. provide colorama.__version__, used by setup.py
+    Fix ghastly import problems while running tests.
+    'demo.py' (hg checkout only) now demonstrates autoreset and reset atexit.
+    Provide colorama.__version__, used by setup.py.
     Tests defanged so they no longer actually change terminal color when run.
 0.1.5
     Now works on Ubuntu.